scobrown/config-in-code/README.md

 Much of this magic is based on convention, so here are the default conventions:
 * The Ruby class name is the first parameter passed to GetConfiguration
 * The Ruby class must "inherit" from the .NET interface.
 Do this with "include Full::Namespace::And:Interface"
+* The Ruby class name must match the interface name without the prefix I
 * The Ruby file that gets loaded will be InterfaceName.rb
 * The Ruby file should be located in the same directory as the executable or in \Configuration
 * For Web apps the Ruby file may be in \bin\Configuration